edgan/att-fiber-gateway-info/README.md

 # Run all tests
 scripts/tests.sh all

-# Run tests for actions that do not require login
+# Run tests for actions that do not require a login
 scripts/tests.sh nologin

+# Run tests for actions that are known to have metrics, and the -allmetrics flag
+scripts/tests.sh metrics

-# Run tests for actions that require login, but not resets or restart
+# Run tests for actions that require login, but not the reset or restart actions
 scripts/tests.sh login

-# Run tests for reset or restart actions
+# Run tests for the reset or restart actions
 scripts/tests.sh reset
 ```